 Top 5 free platforms compared

-Wix: Intuitive drag-and-drop builder with free hosting, limited by ads on free plans.
+- Wix: User-friendly drag-and-drop tool with free hosting, though ads are present on the free plans.

 Which free platform is the best in 2025?